pixelomer/RemoteViewFun/README.md

 ## A dive into the headers

 When I first saw the error seen above, I was stuck for a while.
-After trying a few other things, I decided to go back to the headers, specifically [\_UIRemoteViewController.h](https://developer.limneos.net/?ios=13.1.3&framework=UIKitCore.framework&header=_UIRemoteViewController.h).
-In our case, instance methods are irrelevant since we aren't getting an instance anyway.
-So, I focused on class methods.
+After desperately trying different things, I decided to go back to the headers, specifically [\_UIRemoteViewController.h](https://developer.limneos.net/?ios=13.1.3&framework=UIKitCore.framework&header=_UIRemoteViewController.h).
+In this case, instance methods were irrelevant since I didn't have an instance to begin with.
 ```objc
 +(id)exportedInterface;
 +(BOOL)_shouldSendLegacyMethodsFromViewWillTransitionToSize;